chiaraalbi46/Exif_Viewer/README.md

 * **Image visualization**: the user can open JPEG and PNG images, one at a time.
 Support for **multiple image** visualization is added, through the presence of a List Widget.
 Switch among the images can be performed using arrow keys.

-* **Image rescaling**: when the user resizes the application, the user interface and the image scale appropriately, considering a maximum dimension (height or width) of 512 pixels.
+* **Image rescaling**: when the user resizes the application, the interface and the image scale appropriately, considering a maximum dimension (height or width) of 512 pixels for the image.

 * **Image rotation**: the user can rotate the selected image clockwise and counterclockwise, with 90 degrees increments.